Welcome to the WFSGI COVID-19 HUB

 If you have any questions about the pulse survey, please contact Marc Magnus, Vice President Trade, Corporate Responsibility and Legal, email@example.com.

-TAKE PART IN MAY'S SURVEY: In order to increase the data we can analyse and thus increase the value of the overall results, we would like to encourage all interested companies to participate in the pulse survey of May by clicking on this link.
+TAKE PART IN AUGUST'S SURVEY: In order to increase the data we can analyse and thus increase the value of the overall results, we would like to encourage all interested companies to participate in the pulse survey by clicking on this link.
 All results will be anonymised and no individual company data will be shared.

 WFSGI ANNOUNCES GUIDELINES TO RE-OPEN GYMS & FACILITIES IN CONTEXT OF COVID-19